adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/experiencefragment/v1/experiencefragment/README.md

 # Commerce Experience Fragment (v1)

-The Commerce Experience Fragement component is a server-side component written in HTL, allowing to dynymically display an experience fragment based on:
+The Commerce Experience Fragment component is a server-side component written in HTL, allowing to dynamically display an experience fragment based on:
-* the product or category identifier defined in the page URL
+* the SKU of the product currently being displayed on the product page
-* the product or category identifier defined in each experience fragment
+* the product SKU defined in each experience fragment
 * the target location defined in each experience fragment